daviddalpiaz/bsl/computing.md

 At this point, you may be asked: "Do you want to restart R prior to installing?"
 Select "Yes."
 If asked again, Select "No."

 During the update you may be asked "Do you want to install from sources the packages which need compilation?
 (Yes/no/cancel)" Type `no` and press enter.
-Do the same if you encounter this when installing packages.^[You'll technically note be as up to date with this selection, but this won't be an issue.]
+Do the same if you encounter this when installing packages.^[You'll technically not be as up to date with this selection, but this shouldn't cause any issues, and will make installation quicker and easier.]

 Errors often rise when installing packages.
 Two common tips to overcome these: